CodeYourFuture/fundamentals-blockly/exercises/button_variables_state.md

 ## Variables

 Suppose we have a value that represents the number of times a user clicks on a given button.
 Every time a user clicks on this button then this value increases by 1.
-We need to refer to this value so we can check it and update it.
+We will need to keep track of this value so that we can update it.

 We can give this value a label like `click_count` and refer to `click_count` when we need to get the number of clicks.
 In programming, we call this label a variable.